-.1.
-Conduct a total of 5,000 Roadside Inspections, of which at least 2,000 will be conducted in high crash corridors.

-2. Conduct a minimum of eight (8) of the following coordinated enforcement activities per quarter:

-- Highly visible non-inspection traffic enforcement activities in conjunction with the Traffic Unit of the PRPB (NHTSA's subgrantee). - Roadside inspections in conjunction with the Size and Weight Program of the PRTHA (FHWA's grantee).

-3. Participate in the following nationally coordinated enforcement events:
+- .1.
+Conduct a total of 5,000 Roadside Inspections, of which at least 2,000 will be conducted in high crash corridors. - 2.
+Conduct a minimum of eight (8) of the following coordinated enforcement activities per quarter: - Highly visible non-inspection traffic enforcement activities in conjunction with the Traffic Unit of the PRPB (NHTSA's subgrantee). - Roadside inspections in conjunction with the Size and Weight Program of the PRTHA (FHWA's grantee). - 3.
+Participate in the following nationally coordinated enforcement events: - a.

-a.
 CVSA's International Road Check.
-Annual three-day event when CVSA certified inspectors conduct compliance, enforcement, and educational initiatives targeted at various elements of motor carrier vehicle and driver safety.
+Annual three-day event when CVSA certified inspectors conduct compliance, enforcement. and educational initiatives targeted at various elements of motor carrier vehicle and driver safety. - b.

-b.
 CVSA's Brake Safety Week.
-Annual CMV brake safety inspection, enforcement, and education initiative where inspectors conduct their usual North American Standard (NSA) Level I and V inspections, and capture and report brake-related data to CVSA.

-4. Perform at least ten (10) scheduled in advance visits to motor carriers or owner-operators against whom a formal complaint has been filed alleging safety defects and conduct an NAS inspections of the CMV Fleet.

-5. Non-Inspection Traffic Enforcement Program.
+Annual CMV brake safety inspection, enforcement, and education initiative where inspectors conduct their usual North American Standard (NSA) Level I and V inspections, and capture and report brake-related data to CVSA. - 4.
+Perform at least ten (10) scheduled in advance visits to motor carriers or owner-operators against whom a formal complaint has been filed alleging safety defects and conduct an NAS inspections of the CMV Fleet. - 5.
+Non-Inspection Traffic Enforcement Program.
 Nine (9) TPSB officers (non-MCSAP) and one (1) MCSAP roadside inspector will perform traffic enforcement activities without inspection out of business hours and/or on weekends.
 They will be paid on an overtime basis.
 Inspectors will be rotated and will participate on a voluntary basis.
 Inspectors are required to issue a traffic citation for all violations impacting CMV safety.
 PRMCSAP will allocate resources out of business hours to pursue distracted driving.
-The overtime work performed will focus on reducing violations associated with distracted driving by CMV drivers To make this possible, PRMCSAP will schedule at least nine (9) TPSB officers to spend around 300 hours of overtime each to conduct 500 traffic enforcement contacts during the period of performance of the award.
+The overtime work performed will focus on reducing violations associated with distracted driving by CMV drivers To make this possible, PRMCSAP will schedule at least nine (9) TPSB officers to spend around 300 hours of overtime each to conduct 500 traffic enforcement contacts during the period of performance of the award. - a.

-a.
 Amount of effort: A total of nine (9) non-MCSAP inspectors, seven (7) inspectors from the TPSB's Eastern Regional Office and two (2) from the Western Regional Office, and one (1) PRMCSAP inspector, will perform traffic enforcement activities for this project.
 PRMCSAP will dedicate an estimated 300 hours per inspector of overtime per year.
 Activities performed will inclue traffic enforcement activities aimed at improving safety.
 At least two (2) inspectors per shift.
 500 traffic enforcement contacts per year.

+- Currently the data does not support a need for Puerto Rico to address CMV crashes around work zones, therefore we have not added such activities.
+Should the need arise, TPSB will address the matter in forthcoming CVSPs. - In support of the NRSS, Puerto Rico added the Traffic Enforcement without Inspection Program.
+Also, TPSB is currently developing, with the Puerto Rico Police Bureau, a program for the transfer of crash data to SafetyNet, in order to assure that all serious CMV crashes are accounted for and have the most complete record available.
+With this data, PRMCSAP's

+Director will be able to assign specific traffic enforcement initiatives in high crash corridors and take into account other considerations to further the crash reduction goal.